sramteke171/js-events/readme.md

 > **A callback is a function that will be run at some later time.**

-The invocation may happen immediately, after some period of time or repeatedly.
+The invocation may happen immediately or after some period of time, it may happen once, repeatedly, or never at all.
 In the example above, `handleClickEvent` is our callback.
-The invocation happens whenever the button is clicked.
+The invocation happens whenever the button is clicked and only if the button is clicked.

 > If we are only using the callback for the single event listener, we may choose to define it as a function expression inline when registering the event (also known as an anonymous function -- since we are never calling it later by name, we do not need to give it a name).